born05/craft-match_input/README.md

-# Match Input plugin for Craft CMS 4.x
+# Match Input plugin for Craft CMS 4.x and 5.x

 Craft field type for text fields that match a regex pattern.